dimitri-nicolo/calico/_includes/v2.3/cnx-monitor-install.md

 {% endif %}

 {% if include.platform != "docker-ee" %}
+{% if include.orch == "openshift" %}
+1. By default, {{site.prodname}} Manager is made accessible via a NodePort listening on port 30003.
+   You can edit the `cnx.yaml` manifest if you want to change how {{site.prodname}} Manager is exposed.
+You may need to create an OpenShift route or Ingress if the NodePort is not accessible.

+   Ensure that the Route is created with tls termination set to passthrough.
+Also, ensure that the host specified in the route is resolvable from within the cluster, and to update oauth-client.yaml with the hostname as specified in the route.

+{% else %}
 1. By default, {{site.prodname}} Manager is made accessible via a NodePort listening on port 30003.
    You can edit the `cnx.yaml` manifest if you want to change how {{site.prodname}} Manager is exposed.
 You may need to create an ssh tunnel if the node is not accessible - for example: